drshahizan/SECP3843/submission/madinasuraya/Question4/AnswerQ4.md

 Based on the metrics, it shows that the linear regression model is not performing well in predicting total money raised.
 High MSE and RMSE indicate a large prediction error and the negative R-squared suggests that the model does not capture the underlying relationship between the input features and the target variable.

 Lastly, we can see that the dataset itself has limitations.
-There are too many fields with null values which is almost half of the records.
-Thus, performing feature extraction might be the best as we are not involving the data that are much likely can’t be predicted.
+There are too many records with null values which are almost half of the records and the fields that can be used for prediction are also limited.
+Performing feature extraction might be the best as we are not involving the data that are much likely unsuitable to be predicted.
+However, the data that been extracted also does not support well on one another.

 ## Contribution 🛠️